gever/bowerbird/README.md

 end of the bowerbird URL is the python code in bowerbird that knows how to parse and respond to messages.

+### SMS Forwarding
+The Delorme InReach works great with Twilio (which uses a VOIP number, since it sends real SMS messages.
+However, SPOT can not send messages to a VOIP number.
+Therefore, an actual cell phone number must be set up to receive the SPOT messages and forward them to the Twilio number.
+It is recommended that the phone be used for nothing else, so that it is always on/available for forwarding incoming SPOT messages.
+Note that you will need to install the cell phone SIM card in a working cell phone, and then configure an SMS forwarder to forward the incoming messages to the Twilio number.
+Be sure to set up an exception, so that the SMS forwarder does NOT forward messages coming FROM the Twilio number.

 ### Pilot information in system
 Every pilot in the competition needs to have an entry in the pilot data CSV file.
 Currently, the only columns looked at in the CSV are:
 - 'Pilot #' (unique numerical identifier for each pilot)